SolderedElectronics/Croduino-NOVA-Eagle-Files/README.md

 - v1.2 - slight redesign, board longer 5mm and wider 2.54mm, added battery charger, changed LDO, parts rearranged.

 ## License info
-This product is open-source.
-Yay!
+This product is open-source, yay!
+Feel free to use it for any purpose you wish, but if you are ever in [Osijek, Croatia](https://goo.gl/maps/tEC2jWnBXJQpk9RJ7), you owe us a beer.

-For any tech questions, contact us at techsupport@e-radionica.com If you find an Issue, please open one at GitHub.
+For any tech questions, please write on our [forum](http://forum.e-radionica.com/en/).
+If you find an Issue, please open one at GitHub.
 If you can improve our product, fork us.

 e-radionica.com Team.